Pearls from artists* # 110

 * an ongoing series of quotations – mostly from artists, to artists – that offers wisdom, inspiration, and advice for the sometimes lonely road we are on.

 A well-lived life should be worth attention.
 At the very least, you should find your own story engaging.
 In presenting yourself to yourself and others, then, you should keep in mind the rules that good playwrights follow.
 Like a good character – you should be making choices that are explicable – choices that appear to be coming from a mind in working order.
 Your choices should be reasonably coherent with each other, also, so as to support the thought that there is a real person – you – behind those choices.

 Paul Woodruff, philosopher, quoted in What’s the Story: Essays about art, theater, and storytelling by Anne Bogart

 Comments are welcome!

-Posted on September 24, 2014, in An Artist's Life, Art in general, Art Works in Progress, Black Paintings, Creative Process, Inspiration, New York, NY, Pastel Painting, Pearls from Artists, Photography, Quotes, Studio, Working methods and tagged "What's the Story: Essays about art theater and storytelling, Anne Bogart, appear, attention, character, choices, coherent, coming, engaging, explicable, follows, good, life, making, mind, order, others, Paul Woodruff, pearls from artists, person, philosopher, playwright, presenting, real, reasonably, rules, story, support, thought, well-lived, working, yourself.
+Posted on September 24, 2014, in 2014, An Artist's Life, Art in general, Art Works in Progress, Black Paintings, Creative Process, Inspiration, New York, NY, Pastel Painting, Pearls from Artists, Photography, Quotes, Studio, Working methods and tagged "What's the Story: Essays about art theater and storytelling, Anne Bogart, appear, attention, character, choices, coherent, coming, engaging, explicable, follows, good, life, making, mind, order, others, Paul Woodruff, Pearls from Artists, person, philosopher, playwright, presenting, real, reasonably, rules, story, support, thought, well-lived, working, yourself.
 Bookmark the permalink.
 Comments Off on Pearls from artists* # 110.